 All partnerships should have a written partnership agreement clearly defining the terms of the partnership.

 The limited liability company (“LLC”) is an entity that blends the partnership and corporation.
-Like corporations, the principals, called members, limit their personal liability to their ownership in the company.
+Like corporations, the principals, called members, limit their liability to their ownership in the company.
 However, members can choose whether to be taxed as a partnership or a corporation.
-Unlike an S corporation, non resident aliens may be members of LLC’s.
+Unlike an S corporation, non-resident aliens may be members of LLC’s.

-When forming a Florida entity, it is important to discuss tax issues with an accountant.
+When forming a Florida entity, it is essential to discuss tax issues with an accountant.

 by Suzanne Paulus